fofware/nodemcu-wampum-jquery/README.md

 This tiny web server serves all required resources, which are located on the SD card, via HTTP.

+![WebServer](/teaser.png?raw=true "ESP8266 as full web server")

 ## What does the WebApp?
-This demo switch on/off the buildin LED of the WeMos or ESP8266 with an **jQuery ajax call**.
+Switch on/off the buildin LED of the WeMos or ESP8266 with an **jQuery ajax call**.
 Sounds very simple but you should keep in mind that the ESP is very limited in memory and a normal WebBrowser forces up to 4 parallel connections to the HTTP server.

-![WebServer](/teaser.png?raw=true "ESP8266 as full web server")
+This demo app show how to serialize, or reduce the parallel connections, to max.
+3. This is the maximum count which is currently possible with the tiny web server without going out of memory.

 ## Requirements